nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 The firmware of Thingy:91 has been developed using the nRF Connect SDK.
 It is open source, and can be modified according to specific needs.
-The :ref:`asset_tracker` application firmware, which is pre-flashed in the Thingy:91, enables the device to use the environment sensors and provides an option of tracking the device using GPS.
+The :ref:`asset_tracker` application firmware, which is preprogrammed in the Thingy:91, enables the device to use the environment sensors and provides an option of tracking the device using GPS.

 The data, along with information about the device, is transmitted to Nordic Semiconductor's cloud solution, `nRF Cloud`_, where it can be visualized.
 See :ref:`asset_tracker` for more information on the asset tracker application.